Shared Water Well Agreements

 What are your rights to water that comes from a shared well that is not located on your property?
-For most people, the answer is in the words written in your well share agreement.
+For most people, the answer is in their written well share agreement.

-Owning the land and fee, or owning an undivided interest in the land, partial ownership, or having an easement right does not give you the right to extract groundwater.
-The right to extract groundwater only comes from having a permitted well.
+Owning the land or having an easement right does not give you the right to extract groundwater.
+The right to extract groundwater in Arizona only comes from having a permitted well.

 Therefore, a well share agreement to share the water from a legal source should always refer to the well by its ADWR registration number.